Europe’s Research Alliance

 Our annual research conference showcasing the state of research into Europe’s digital economy.
 Our members have access to a tailored session with potential funders.

 Providing researchers with access to new datasets held by private and public organisations, and running workshops on emerging datasets, online resources and cutting-edge methods that can advance digital economy research.

-Readie’s communication team disseminates research emerging from Readie’s research network to policy and decision makers through newsletters, briefings and events.
-We also produce an impact tracker that helps our researchers track the impact of their work on policy and practice
+Readie’s shares new research and findings from Readie’s research network with policy and decision makers through newsletters, briefings and events.
+We also produce an impact tracker that helps our researchers track the impact of their work on policy and practice.

-We help businesses, from startups to big corporates, through a range of activities, including:
+We help businesses, from startups to established corporates, through a range of activities, including: